srajiang/genius-clone/README.md

 # Snillingur "Nordic Genius"

-Snillingur "Nordic Genius" is a single-page application clone of Genius.com for Scandinavian artists, created using:
+Snillingur "Nordic Genius" is a single-page application clone of Genius.com featuring exclusively Scandinavian artists, created using:

 * Ruby on Rails for the backend
 * PostgreSQL database